ABCO2/CHE2410-Project-2/README.md

 # CHE2410-Project-2

+## Modeling and Analysis of the Sodium Thiosulfate-Hydrogen Peroxide Exothermic Reaction: A Comprehensive Study on Reaction Kinetics, Parameter Estimation, and Sensitivity Analysis
 1) Background and rationale for analysis
 2) Explanation and presentation of problem and data
 3) Parameter and data fitting